 After the Ann and Stephen Kaufman Jewish Book & Arts Festival, be sure to check out these upcoming author talks.

+All authors featured in the Afterword are ticketed events.
 Also be sure to check out our new Chapter and Verse series featuring brunch and conversation as we hear from contemporary Jewish authors on relevant issues of today.

 Afterword is funded in part by the City of Houston through Houston Arts Alliance.